anoma/nspec/docs/tutorial/engines/index.md

 [^1]: We also will allow for elapsing of timers, which is a technical detail concerning the handling of local time in engine instances.
-The role of the template is the organization of the specification of engine types and their engine instances.
+The role of the template is the organisation of the specification of engine types and their engine instances.

 [^2]: Here, we borrow actor terminology.